If you answer “yes” to the following questions, you are ready to become part of the volunteer team at the Virginia Department of Wildlife Resources!

 Mission Forward, Mission Minded

-Help our conservation police officers, biologists, and other professional staff at VDGIF fulfill our mission to manage the Commonwealth’s wildlife and inland fish resources, promote safety, and provide opportunities for all to enjoy wildlife, fish, boating and related outdoor recreation.
+Help our conservation police officers, biologists, and other professional staff at DWR fulfill our mission to manage the Commonwealth’s wildlife and inland fish resources, promote safety, and provide opportunities for all to enjoy wildlife, fish, boating and related outdoor recreation.

 We now have opportunities for the public to join us as volunteers in our new Complementary Work Force Program.
 If you are interested in devoting your time and talents, you can apply here, or contact our Volunteer Administrator via email at firstname.lastname@example.org.